Information disclosure Gateways with other government departments: Gangmasters Licensing Authority (GLA)

 - To support enforcement in relation to the activities of persons operating as Gangmasters, or intending to operate as Gangmasters

 - To support enforcement in relation to accommodation, meals or facilities provided to workers

 - To support enforcement against other offences committed by workers who are undertaking work covered by the Act.

 Procedure to follow

 If an officer from the Gangmasters Licensing Authority asks you for information, you must pass on this request to (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 This guidance applies to the whole of the United Kingdom.

-If you receive a request for information and are unsure how to proceed please contact your Data Guardian.
+If you receive a request for information and are unsure how to proceed please contact your Security Information Management Team.